dwyl/mvp/api.md

 This will allow us to check if each param is valid or not.

 We *then* return the first invalid tag.
-If none is found, we returned the `tag` changeset array.
+If none is found, we return the `tag` changeset array.

-The reason we return a `tag` changeset array if every `tag` is valid is to later use when creating the `item` and `tags` and associating the latter with the former by calling `create_item_with_tags/1`
+The reason we return a `tag` changeset array if every `tag` is valid is to later use it when creating the `item` and `tags` and associating the latter with the former by calling `create_item_with_tags/1`
 (located in `lib/app/tag.ex`).